 "When I think about my experience in the program, I realize how lucky I am to have come to know so many bright and talented people from around the world and my own region.
 This new network has enriched my knowledge, experience and friendships and I use the contacts I have made constantly. "

-After five years of successful Fellowship sessions, in 2012 the Foundation began hosting annual regional alumni gatherings.
-Since 2014, these annual meetings have taken place alongside the CAMCA Regional Forums.
+After five years of successful Fellowship sessions, in 2012 the Foundation began hosting yearly alumni gatherings in the region.
+Since 2014, these annual CAMCA Network meetings have taken place alongside the CAMCA Regional Forum.

-The CAMCA (Central Asia-Mongolia-Caucasus-Afghanistan) Regional Forum was established in 2014 by the Fellowship alumni in collaboration with the Foundation and Central Asia-Caucasus Institute to create a platform for the alumni to engage with a broader international audience invested in the future of the region.
-Read more about the CAMCA Network.
+The CAMCA (Central Asia-Mongolia-Caucasus-Afghanistan) Regional Forum was established in 2014 by Fellowship alumni in collaboration with the Foundation and the Central Asia-Caucasus Institute to create a platform for the alumni to engage with a broader international audience invested in the future of the region.
+Read more about the CAMCA Forum.